 Alternatively, you can start on the Overlook Trail, which begins in the main parking area.
 We did this to create a 2.3-mile loop hike.

-As you can imagine, there are lots of ways to mix and match trails to create a longer or a shorter hike across these museum trails.
+As you can imagine, there are lots of ways to mix and match trails to create a longer or a shorter hike across these Shenandoah trails.

 The Trails at the MSV